holcombheather/reading-notes/notes-102/class02.md

 ***

 #### What do the following commands do?
-Basic commands used in the command line interface of a Unix-based operating system such as Linux or macOS.
+Basic commands used in the command line interface of a Unix-b ased operating system such as Linux or macOS.

 1. `pwd`: Stands for "print working directory."
 It shows the current working directory, which is the directory in the file system where the user is currently located.